 Piazza San Marco

-The palace, however, is not entirely Gothic: the new part of 16th century by which the palace is connected to the prison (Piombi) via the Bridge of Sighs (Ponte dei Sospiri) is Renaissance.
-Today, the Doge’s Palace is a museum with very valuable paintings, frescoes, sculptures, furniture and objects of applied art.
-The palace houses numerous works by Tintoretto, Veronese, Tiepolo, Guardia and other great artist, making the Doge’s Palace one of the most visited Venetian museums.
+The Doge’s Palace (Palazzo Ducale) is a Gothic palace that served as the residence of the Venetian doge.
+It is a museum with valuable paintings, frescoes, sculptures, furniture, and objects of applied art.
+The palace houses numerous works by Tintoretto, Veronese, Tiepolo, Guardia, and other great artists, making Doge’s Palace one of the most visited Venetian museums.

 Caffè Florian and Coffee Museum